 It’s important to note that the electricity suppliers market in Belgium is quite competitive.
 This means that the price per kWh and the annual subscription fee are both subject to competition, so we really recommend that you keep an eye on the market and compare prices regularly.

-For example, in the first half of 2020, the average price of electricity was 27,92 euro for kWh, and for gas, the number is substantially smaller- less than 5 euro per Kwh.
-A great feature is that you get to choose the billing frequency – regular bill with deposit invoice that comes monthly, bi-monthly or quarterly.
+For example, in the first half of 2020, the average price of electricity was 27,92 euros for kWh, and for gas, the number is substantially smaller- less than 5 euros per Kwh.
+A great feature is that you can choose the billing frequency – regular bill with a deposit invoice that comes monthly, bi-monthly or quarterly.
 Consumption will be estimated based on the previous year.
-At the end of the calendar year, you will receive an adjustment invoice.
+You will receive an adjustment invoice at the end of the calendar year.

-On average, for an 85 sq.m. apartment you should expect to pay around 130 euro for gas, electricity, water and garbage bill.
+On average, for an 85 sq.m. apartment, you should expect to pay around 130 euros for gas, electricity, water and garbage bill.

 Internet and phone

-The leading Internet provider in Belgium is Proximus group with 99% nationwide coverage and very competitive packages.
-If you are looking for fast download speed (350 mbps) and unlimited internet you should be willing to pay about 45 euro monthly.
-For half that price you will get 120mbps download speed and 20mbps upload speed.
-Depending on the offer, a prepaid plan starts from 10-13 euro.
+The leading Internet provider in Belgium is Proximus group, with 99% nationwide coverage and very competitive packages.
+If you are looking for a fast download speed (350 Mbps) and unlimited internet, you should be willing to pay about 45 euros monthly.
+For half that price, you will get 120mbps download speed, and 20mbps upload speed.
+Depending on the offer, a prepaid plan starts from 10-13 euros.

 Cost of necessities

-Now, let’s look into the prices of the basic groceries:
+Now, let’s look into the prices of basic groceries: